Radio Teleswitch Service shutdown is now complete.

 When is the RTS being shut down?

-The Radio Teleswitch Service (RTS) began a carefully managed phased shutdown on 30 June 2025.
+The Radio Teleswitch Service (RTS) began a carefully managed phased shutdown on 30 June 2025 and was decommissioned on 30 June 2026.

 While you may not have noticed any changes so far, if your meter still depends on the RTS signal, it’s only a matter of time before you start to see the impact and experience issues—such as your heating or hot water switching on at the wrong times, or problems with your electricity billing.